koher/future-keep/README.md

 # FutureKeep

-FutureKeep makes it possible to keep subscriptions of `Future`s in [Combine](https://developer.apple.com/documentation/combine) until those `Future`s are completed.
+FutureKeep makes it possible to keep subscriptions of `Future`s or other `Publisher`s in [Combine](https://developer.apple.com/documentation/combine) until they are completed.
 It is useful to replace completion handlers with `Future`s when cancellations are not required.

 ```swift
 // Keeps a reference to the subscription